 But also making clothes that energise and stimulate the senses.

-For fashion has become parallel to the food industry.
+For I believe fashion has become parallel to the food industry.
 The unlimited appetite for more product is severally damaging our planet due to that many hungry customers paying ridiculous figures both for high street fashion that mark up price is too low for its product and luxury fashion that is priced too high for its quality and content.

 Then comes the picking and fine tune plucking of our carcass of research.
 We draw out key research and ask why we want to respond to the research we have found.
 How can we create a honest response to this visual information of photographs and text that we have hunted.